- The Trust

 Starting as a small fishing village taking advantage of the Exe estuary and sea south of Exeter, Exmouth can be traced as far back as the 11th century.
 Always limited in size by its proximity to its larger sibling, with the advent of the railways and arrival of a station, Exmouth rapidly grew into a classic Victoria holiday destination thanks to its vast beach and peaceful setting.

 Still boasting a traditional promenade, in the summer months the town continues to attract tourists wanting to enjoy a taste of the seaside and Exmouth’s wide beach offers just that, alongside a serving of ice cream.

 Extending for 1.5 miles along the south coast, the sand runs from quay point at the river’s mouth in the west, all the way down past the town and on to Orcombe point in the east, which divides it from Sandy Bay further along the coast.

 Exmouth beach also marks the western end of the Jurassic Coast World Heritage Site, which continues east to all the way to Poole in Dorset.

-Exemouth beach front also features a marina located at its western most point, separating the estuary from the coast, which offers a variety of leisure activities including cruises, fishing, and ferry trips to the estuary’s surrounding areas.
-The estuary itself is a Site of Special Scientific Interest, and sits largely within a local nature reserve providing ample bird spotting opportunities.
+Exmouth beach front also features a marina located at its western most point, separating the estuary from the coast, which offers a variety of leisure activities including cruises, fishing, and ferry trips to the estuary’s surrounding areas.
+The estuary itself is a Site of Special Scientific Interest, and sits largely within a local nature reserve providing ample birdwatching opportunities.

 The area surrounding Exmouth itself also features a number of attractions beyond the beach, including Exmouth Zoo, which features the only pair of black leopards in the whole of the UK, and Sidmouth donkey sanctuary a little further up the coast.
 There’s much to enjoy both on land and sea at Exmouth.